What you need to know

 Preparation for life as a lawyer

-Yes, you are only just starting a three-year (or longer) degree, so giving much thought to what happens after you graduate may understandably seem to be low priority compared to the exciting opportunities immediately before you.
+Yes, you are only just starting a three-year (or longer) degree, so giving much thought to what happens after you graduate may understandably be low priority compared to the exciting opportunities immediately before you.
 But law firms start recruiting their future trainees at an almost ridiculously early stage, with some even offering training positions to first-year students.
 Rightly or wrongly, this means that you will need to make decisions about what you want to do once you graduate and where before you know it.

 During your first year, you need to develop a basic understanding of the legal profession and the different subsectors within it, as well as where broadly you might see yourself in the future.
 A major part of this will be researching potential future employers – all law firms are different and even those with similar specialisations may have very different cultures.
 To get started, see this checklist for researching law firms and our advice on the resources to use during your research.
 Be sure to sign up to LCN Weekly, your free source of information, advice and news on all aspects of the legal profession, from application and work experience tips to analysis of the key issues you need to know about.
 And if you’re stuck, have a question or need some one-to-one advice, remember that you can ask the LCN Oracle.